 Since the release of Windows 8.1 and Windows Server 2012 R2, users have came around a weird Desktop watermark in both of these operating systems.
 As we all know that Microsoft adds a watermark to their operating system, removal method of whose is shared here.
 Well, this time with Windows 8.1, we have observed the different lines mentioned in watermark.
-It says that “SecureBoot isn’t configured correctly”; have a look at following screenshot:
+It says:

 First of all we should try to find out what SecureBoot is and how it can be configured correctly.
 Actually, using the measured boot, Windows can further validate the boot process beyond SecuredBoot.
 So the SecureBoot ensures that the start-up processes are now signed, protected, and measured.
 The new Windows operated machines are now came with SecureBoot feature having in-built with them.
 SecureBoot can be enabled or disabled in machine’s BIOS settings.
 Following are the key highlights of SecureBoot: